mauroservienti/milestone.github.io/_posts/2022-05-11-dotnet-development-on-apple-silicon.md

 The following section is only about .NET development, specifically WPF, using the Parallels Windows for ARM virtual machine.
 I have no issues with .NET 6 or .NET 7 development using macOS.
 Everything  I need works as expected.

-When using the Windows for ARM virtual machine, Visual Studio 2022 is extremely slow when developing WPF code, regardless of editing XMAL files of regular C# ones.
+When using the Windows for ARM virtual machine, Visual Studio 2022 is extremely slow when developing WPF code, regardless of editing XAML files or regular C# ones.
 JetBrains Rider helps a lot.
 It's much more performant and an excellent Visual Studio replacement for most workloads.

 There is no way, or at least no way I know to debug WPF applications using Visual Studio 2022.
 The application starts, the debugger is attached, and the WPF LivePreview tools work as expected.
 However, no breakpoint is hit.
-All of them result disabled with the "no symbols loaded" error.
+All of them show as disabled with the "no symbols loaded" error.
 Again, debugging works flawlessly in JetBrains Rider.

 Microsoft recently released the [Visual Studio 2022 Preview 2 for ARM](https://devblogs.microsoft.com/visualstudio/arm64-visual-studio/).
 It's a game-changer.
 It's fast, faster than JetBrains Rider, and despite being the first preview, it's pretty stable.
 I have had no issues so far.
 Breakpoints don't work, though.
 I have a feeling that the culprit is the target framework.
 The application I'm working on targets .NET 4.8, which doesn't come with ARM support.
 There will be a .NET 4.8.1 targeting the ARM platform, which probably also addresses the debugging issue I'm facing.